PappBenjamin/SimpleBlazerProject/DETAILED_EXPLANATION.md

 4. View detailed item information (with image previews)
 5. Edit items and save changes
 6. Delete items with confirmation
+7. Perform advanced statistical analysis on your data

 ---